spieswl/spieswl.github.io/_projects/2017-12-13-mobile-robot-follower.md

     </a>
 </div>

 The end result is Python code that, when run, generates a motion plan that satisfies the challenge requirements.
-With additional work, the code could also be ported to interact with a real **youBot** controller and execute more sophisticated motion on a real system!
+With additional work, the code could also be ported to interact with a real **YouBot** controller and execute more sophisticated motion on a real system.